-There seems to be a myth circulating that Dynamics NAV generates no Azure consumption.
+There seems to be a myth circulating that Dynamics NAV generates no Microsoft Azure consumption.
 Categorically that is wrong, I have the invoices to prove it.
 In fact, it uses a lot and I’d thought I explain how that happens, to hopefully kill this fantasy once and for all.

 Why does this matter?
 Well Microsoft have a fixation on Azure consumption this year.
 Just about every Microsoft employee you speak to has a scorecard – that means they have a big incentive to increase use of Azure.